luemigues/tvWatcher/README.md

 ## About The App

 TV Watcher is a React built application that uses the TV Maze API as a resource.
-With the TV Watcher you can search for you favorite shows and store them as favorites the client.
-From your favorite shows, you can follow up con upcoming episodes available.
+With TV Watcher you can search for your favorite shows and store them as favorites on the client.
+You can then see the upcoming episode from your favorite shows.

 ## Technologies & Resources